-When you get orthodontic treatment with braces, you experience pain and discomfort in different stage treatment.
-If you need a forsus appliance, you may ask, do forsus springs hurt?
+When you get orthodontic treatment with braces, you experience pain and discomfort in different stages of treatment.
+If you need a focus appliance, you may ask, do forsus springs hurt?

-In short, Yes.
-Forsus springs may cause mild pain and discomfort for the first one or two weeks, which is normal.
+In short, forsus springs may cause mild pain and discomfort for the first one or two weeks, which is normal.
 It’s similar to the pain you feel during the tightening of braces.
 Pain may vary from person to person.

 But, if you feel severe pain and face other problems regarding forsus springs, it may be due to other causes.

 However, you may want to know how much it hurts during the attaching of a forsus spring, during the course of treatment, and during the removal.

 So, in this article, you’ll talk about pain due to the forsus spring appliance in detail, why it happens, and know what to do for the painful condition.

 Do forsus appliance hurt during attaching to braces?